-4. EXPERIMENTAL RESULTS
+4. EXPERIMENTS AND RESULTS

-A set of experiments were conducted to evaluate the capability of MFS-CNN to speed up the classification time with minimal accuracy loss.
+A set of experiments were conducted to evaluate the capability of AMFC to speed up the classification time with minimal accuracy loss.
 The first experiments with six scenarios varying parameters were conducted.
 To exploit the best scenario, we used the cross-validation experiments at all scenarios and, the results were organized and presented in tables.
-To prevent overfitting, the training and validation of all classifiers use the early stopping method.
+To prevent over fitting, the training and validation of all classifiers use the early stopping method.

 The difficulty of reproduction of CNN's reduction approaches turns impractical the use in experiments with these approaches.
-These implementations are crucial for compare our proposed method and obtain an overall situation of the proposed method in the research area.
+These implementations are crucial for comparing our proposed method and obtaining the proposed method's overall situation in the research area.

 4.1.
-Datasets
+Databases